UTNuclearRobotics/utexas_sterling/README.md

       ```

 # Workflow
 The workflow consists of three main phases:

-1. **Data Collection**: This phase involves recording sensor data from a robot into a rosbag.
+1. **Data Collection**: Record sensor data from a robot into a rosbag.

-2. **Offline Preprocessing**: The recorded rosbag data is converted into a Python dictionary format used for PyTorch model training.
+2. **Offline Preprocessing**: The rosbag data is converted into a Python dictionary format used for PyTorch model training.
 TODO: add more description.

-3. **Deployment**: This phase involves deploying the trained models to the robot for terrain-aware autonomous navigation.
+3. **Deployment**: Deploy the trained models to the robot for terrain-aware autonomous navigation.

 ## Recording Rosbag
 Record sensor data from a robot into a rosbag.
 Update the topic names in the configuration file.
 To start recording with the specified parameters, use the following command: